emscripten-core/emscripten/test/cross_origin_storage/README.md

 ## What it does

+COS is a **progressive enhancement**: when the browser exposes the `navigator.crossOriginStorage` API, loading takes one of two paths:

-On the **first load** the `.wasm` module is fetched over the network and stored in the cross-origin cache, keyed by its SHA-256 hash.
+- **Cache miss** (first load): the `.wasm` module is fetched over the network and stored in the cross-origin cache, keyed by its SHA-256 hash.

-On **subsequent loads** — from the same origin or any other — the module is retrieved from the cache without a network request for the binary.
+- **Cache hit** (subsequent loads, same or any other origin): the module is retrieved from the cache without a network request for the binary.

+When the browser does not expose the COS API, or when an unexpected error occurs, the runtime falls back to the standard `fetch()` / `WebAssembly.instantiateStreaming()` path — the page always loads.

 The page reports which path was taken and, where applicable, the SHA-256 hash of the Wasm resource and the URL it was fetched from.